semgrep/semgrep-docs/docs/sample-ci-configs.md

 These samples all connect to a [Semgrep App](https://semgrep.dev/manage) account.
 The configurations refer to `SEMGREP_DEPLOYMENT_ID` and `SEMGREP_APP_TOKEN`, which are essentially a username and a password.
-You can find the right values for these variables on the [Dashboard > Settings](https://semgrep.dev/manage/settings) page.
+You can find the correct values for these variables on the [Dashboard > Settings](https://semgrep.dev/manage/settings) page.

 If you don't want to use an online account,